avaneev/prvhash/README.md

 To sum up, the author is unable to find cryptographical security flaws in PRVHASH.
 The author will be happy to offer a negotiable grant to any cryptanalyst willing to "break" PRVHASH, or publish its cryptanalysis.
-You can contact the author via aleksey.vaneev@gmail.com
+You can contact the author via aleksey.vaneev@gmail.com .
+Note that it is possible to perform "hard" computational experiments by using smaller state variable sizes.
+This is what the author did extensively.
+However, a cryptanalysis also requires mathematical analysis: it is there where any flaws can be found.

 ## PRVHASH16 ##